nitlev/deepforest/README.md

 The implementation is based on the great work of the Scikit-learn library.
 The API is built upon the scikit way of doing data science, by defining object with fit and predict methods.
-Some example will be provided soon...
+Some example will be provided soon!
+In the meantime, you may start by checking up the notebooks.

 ## Installation